asheroto/Deploy-Office/README.md

 - Word - Volume

 ## Set the default edition/product to install at runtime
-- Create a file named `Deploy-Office-2019.txt` in the same folder as `Deploy-Office-2019.exe`
+- Create a file named `Deploy-Office.txt` in the same folder as `Deploy-Office.exe`
-- Type the position number of the edition in the drop-down, starting from `0`, and save it
+- Type the edition year, either 2019 or 2020, then put a hyphen, then type position number of the edition in the drop-down, starting from `0`, and save it
-- For example, to select `Home & Business` by default, type `4` and save it
+- For example, to select `Office 2021 Home & Business` by default, type `2021-4` and save it

 ## Download

-Download the [latest version](https://github.com/asheroto/Deploy-Office-2019/releases/latest/download/Deploy-Office-2019.exe) in the releases section.
+Download the [latest version](https://github.com/asheroto/Deploy-Office/releases/latest/download/Deploy-Office.exe) in the releases section.